evought/VCard-Tools/README.md

 #What This Project Is#

 This effort is a set of tools for manipulating VCards (RFC 6350) in PHP, including in-memory representation, database persistence, and HTML templating.
 The tools build on two other works, the VCard PHP class by Martins Pilsetnieks, Roberts Bruveris (https://github.com/nuovo/vCard-parser) and a sample VCard SQL schema by George_h on Stackoverflow for RFC6868/VCard 3.0.
 VCard-Tools marries an improved VCard class with a set of classes for database persistence (based on George_h's schema) and flexible HTML output targeting VCard 4.0 (RFC 6350) compliance, defined in the EVought\vCardTools namespace.
 It also includes a growing suite of PHPUnit tests.

 This file describes the project, setup, and basic usage.
 Also see the [Wiki](https://github.com/evought/VCard-Tools/wiki) for additional information, including class hierarchy and design discussion.

-At its outset, the VCard class is one of the more advanced PHP classes for the purpose.
-I extended it for use in the prototype site where I first used VCard-Tools, added support for some VCard 4.0 behavior, fixed border parsing cases, added the unit tests, rounded out the interface, and performed cleanup.
-It is therefore heading toward being a fairly robust tool, albeit with a few oddities brought about by the sheer complexity of the VCard 4.0 schema (which I have some ideas about improving).
-The schema, also adapted toward VCard 4.0 and improved, is likewise reasonably stable.
-I intend to extend it to handle the remainder of the VCard 4.0 properties and possibly adapt it to handle more than 1 N property.

-The VCardDB class for database persistence, by comparison, are less mature.
-They should be viewed as a demonstration project at this time, *not production code*.
-The templating mechanism (Template class) has a great deal of power and flexibility.
-The format of template definitions are reasonably stable.
-Additional utilities for managing (loading, storing, delayed-loading) Templates will likely be provided in the future.
+The package is currently a pre-release and should not be considered production code.
+The GitHub repository lays out milestones and schedule toward a 1.0 release and the anticipated features.

 #License#